outdreamer/build-a-cure/docs/tasks/examples.md

       - 'dont exacerbate inequalities'
       - 'protect minorities on the disadvantaged side of an inequality'
       - 'identify advantaged side'
-    - power structures: required or non-specific/universal resources (such as inputs to any function, like 'energy' or 'information')
+    - power structures: required or non-specific/universal resources (such as inputs to any function, like 'energy' or 'info')
     - inequality structures: differences in distribution of required resources
     - generate structures that would exacerbate inequality structures
       - assumptions in rules (lack of guaranteed potential to follow rule)